kmellick/Data-Guide/99-contribute.md

 __Well done!__

-Thank you for your amazing contribution. <i class="fa fa-thumbs-o-up" aria-hidden="true"></i> View your updates by refreshing the webpage.
+Thank you for your amazing contribution. :+1: View your updates by refreshing the webpage.